ncortezrj/p2-dystopian-game/README.md

-# Panopticon: an interactive fiction in a dystopian future of complete surveillance
+# Panopticon: an interactive fiction game